 Want a cute rustic pumpkin that’s easy to make and very affordable?
 Try these fun and easy wooden pumpkins made from leftover fence boards.

-Fall is everywhere in my home, but one of my favorite places is the way we greet friends and family with good ol’ southern fall decor!
+Fall is everywhere in my home, but one of my favorite places is greeting friends and family with good ol’ southern fall decor!
 I believe the front porch of a home sets the mood for enjoyment within the home.

-This was before we gutted our front stoop and built an amazing deck on the front of our home.
+This was before we gutted our front stoop and built a deck on the front of our ranch style house.

 How do you make a wooden pumpkin?

-Wooden pumpkins can be made out of many materials but I love the idea of using scrap wood such as pallets, barn wood or fence boards like I used.
-Go to your wood pile and see what goodies you can find!
+Scrap wood pumpkins can be made out of many materials but I love the idea of using scrap wood such as pallets, barn wood or fence boards like I used.
+Go to your scrap pile and see what goodies you can find!

 How to decorate wooden pumpkins?

-I chose to use vinyl letters but permanent markers or acrylic paint.
+I chose to use vinyl letters but permanent markers, acrylic paint or craft paint are also options.
 (Make sure to waterproof to prevent runs.)
-You can decorate with fabric, a bow, metal, jute or rafia.
+You can decorate with fabric, a bow, metal, jute or raffia, materials found at craft stores.
 Use non-traditional colors if that’s your thing or paint stripes on the autumn wood pumpkins!
 Just let your creativity dictate the direction your autumn decor will go!

 Will a wooden pumpkin withstand weather outside?

 These wooden pumpkins have been used for years and are still going strong.
-You can always use a spray sealant if you’re concerned about longevity.
+You can always use a spray sealant as a way of sealing if you’re concerned about longevity.
+I like to use this easy DIY pumpkin during Halloween and Thanksgiving because it makes such a fun beginner project.

 Wooden Pumpkins from Fence Boards